Planning Process

 Prepare The Final Plan

-When the public has provided feedback on the intial draft, the final Land Use Plan will be developed.
+When the public has provided feedback on the initial draft, the final Land Use Plan will be developed.
 The Plan will go through the formal adoption process, including meetings with the Planning Board and Commissioners.